 Must Do: Learn the history of fries at the Frietmuseum.
 Yes, there is actually a fry museum here.

 Just about everyone has heard of the beautiful Greek island of Santorini.
 The famous town of Oia is filled with whitewashed buildings topped by vivid blue roofs all set on a cliff that overlooks the stunning Mediterranean sea.
 What’s not to love?
 The town is easily the most picturesque of all of Greece and has been seen in photos around the world.

-Oia is set on crescent-shaped clifftop that provides everlasting views of the calm sea and volcanic center of Santorini.
-What is most notable are the stunning sunsets that occur almost every day since the island has few cloudy days.
+Oia is set on a crescent-shaped clifftop that provides expansive views of the calm sea and volcanic center of Santorini.
+What is most notable are the stunning sunsets that occur almost every day since the island has only a few cloudy days a year.
 It’s beloved by both Greeks and tourists alike, so be prepared for a crowded experience in the summer months.